Elon Musk defamation trial in homestretch, jury may get case Friday

 The case is believed to be the first major defamation lawsuit by a private individual to go to trial over tweets.

-Unsworth, 64, testified on Thursday that his insult was not to Mr. Musk personally" and declined to apologise.
+Unsworth, 64, testified on Thursday that his insult was not to Mr. Musk personally" and declined to apologize.

-"I'm not sure how I need to apologise.
+"I'm not sure how I need to apologize.
 It was my opinion at the time and I stand by that opinion," Unsworth said when cross-examined by one of Musk's lawyers.

 Musk's tweets questioned Unsworth's role in the cave rescue and called him "pedo guy," with no evidence.

-Unsworth testified that the tweets harmed his reputation by branding him a paedophile and a liar.
+Unsworth testified that the tweets harmed his reputation by branding him a pedophile and a liar.

 He seeks unspecified damages from Musk, who testified that he is worth about US$20 billion.